Recently a reader wrote to me:

 A loss-making project may need extra management time to come up with innovative solutions and boost productivity.
 Ignoring a project or stripping it of resources will only make the problems worse.

 4. Don’t take short cuts in order to save money

-The temptation on a loss making job is to use cheaper inferior products or produce work of a poor quality.
+The temptation of a loss-making job is to use cheaper inferior products or produce work of poor quality.
 This will almost always cost you more money later and negatively impact your reputation.

 5. Boost morale on the project

 Invariably project staff on a loss-making project have low morale.
 This will negatively impact productivity, result in mistakes and increase losses.
 As a manager, you may feel unhappy visiting or working on the project.

 You may hate the project.
 But you cannot let these feelings impact your work, your relationship with your team or negatively influence the spirits of the team.
 You need to be positive.
 You must appear positive.
 Your team must be positive and focused on getting the job done.

 6. Talk to your client and explain the project’s financial problems

 They usually won’t help, but even a little sympathy may help in settling claims and variations more favorably.
 Sensible clients don’t want their project jeopardized by a contractor experiencing construction financial bleeding so they may remove work from your scope (with your approval) lessening their risks, and also reducing your final loss.